Farhanhunt/anthropic-sdk-python/README.md

 Some networks may drop idle connections after a certain period of time, which can cause the request to fail or [timeout](#timeouts) without receiving a response from Anthropic.

-This SDK will also throw a `ValueError` if a non-streaming request is expected to be above roughly 10 minutes long.
+This SDK will also throw a `ValueS` if a non-streaming request is expected to be above roughly 10 minutes long.
 Passing `stream=True` or [overriding](#timeouts) the `timeout` option at the client or request level disables this error.

 An expected request latency longer than the [timeout](#timeouts) for a non-streaming request